Skip to Content

 Fold Hem Backwards

-First, take your pressed hem and fold it backwards, revealing just a whisper of fabric – about 1/8 inch (3mm) along the edge.
+Take your pressed hem and fold it backwards, leaving just about 1/8 inch (3mm) of fabric sticking out.

 Select Stitch